isaacnmm/pestpolicy-hugo2XX/content/posts/do-sugar-ants-bite/index.md

 ###  3. Bite back with Natural Solutions:

-If you are unable to secure a non
-- toxic, organic ant trap and are wary of bringing chemicals into the home, try out some natural remedies.
+If you are unable to secure a non-toxic, organic ant trap and are wary of bringing chemicals into the home, try out some natural remedies.

 One option is to eliminate the scent trail that attracts ants to your food.
-Try filling a spray bottle with a 50/50 mixture of vinegar and water and spraying it upon affected areas as well as door
-- frames and windowsills that may be serving as inadvertent portals to your home.
+Try filling a spray bottle with a 50/50 mixture of vinegar and water and spraying it upon affected areas as well as door-frames and windowsills that may be serving as inadvertent portals to your home.

 Directly spraying the vinegar and water mixture directly onto the ants will also kill them; wipe away the mess with a tissue or paper towel.

 Diatomaceous earth is also effective: try sprinkling it beneath your fridge, around the garbage can, and other affected areas.
-The tiny blade
-- like particles of Diatomaceous earth shear through the exoskeletons of ants, and their bodies soon dry up.
+The tiny blade-like particles of Diatomaceous earth shear through the exoskeletons of ants, and their bodies soon dry up.

-A less deadly solution is to fill the aforementioned door
-- frames, windowsills, and pantries with mint sprigs, mint plants, or cotton balls soaked with peppermint oil: insects detest the smell of mint, and in addition to sugar ants, this may take care of insect issues altogether!
+A less deadly solution is to fill the aforementioned door-frames, windowsills, and pantries with mint sprigs, mint plants, or cotton balls soaked with peppermint oil: insects detest the smell of mint, and in addition to sugar ants, this may take care of insect issues altogether!

 ###  4. Call the dreaded Exterminator